FabricMC/fabric-docs/contributing.md

 ### Modifying the Framework {#label-framework}

-Sometimes the change you want to apply isn't to the content, but rather to the website structure or visual appearance.
-We call these framework changes, and you can find greater detail [regarding the file structure](#structure) below.
+Not all contributions are about writing documentation.
+If you want to modify how the website looks or functions, you can work on the framework.
+You can find greater detail [regarding the file structure](#structure) below.

-Usually, you may want to discuss these wide-scale suggestions with the Docs Team before working on them, because they will affect every page on the site.
+Usually, you should discuss these wide-scale suggestions with the Docs Team before working on them, because they will affect every page on the site.
 You can do that either in an [issue on the repository](https://github.com/FabricMC/fabric-docs/issues) or in the **#docs** channel on the [Discord server](https://discord.fabricmc.net/).

 We're especially wary about introducing new NPM dependencies, because that widens the attack surface and introduces new points of potential failure.